Just imagine being able to write a 2000-word perfect blog in 2 hours.

 8).
 Proofread and edit after writing: When you’re done writing, the next step is to revise and edit your article.
 Your draft may have typos and other errors, especially if you’re writing your drafts quickly.

 This doesn’t mean that it has to win any prizes.
 In fact, if you’re a perfectionist, you’ll have a harder time becoming a successful blogger or content marketer.
+The perfect blog is like that perfect wave, it usually only exists in our minds.

 The purpose of revising your work is to eliminate common errors that can make you look uneducated or unprofessional.

 But, understand that there is a difference between proofreading and editing.
 In editing, you adjust the sentence structure and style.
 You might rewrite an entire paragraph, for example.
-When proofreading, you focus on correcting spelling errors and typographical errors (typos).
+When proofreading, you focus on correcting spelling and grammar errors and typographical errors (typos).

 When you’re editing your article, don’t lose sight of what matters most: your users.
 The goal is to make your content readable and useful for the target audience.
+Search engine optimization metrics will reward you.

 - Get Your Eagle Eye On: 10 Tips For Editing Your Own Work